JayLoomis/hello-raylib/README.md

 Raylib:

 1. Build Raylib locally:
-    a.
-The short answer is that I followed the instructions for working on macOS on the
+    -   The short answer is that I followed the instructions for working on macOS on the
         [Raylib wiki](https://github.com/raysan5/raylib/wiki/Working-on-macOS).
         I am useing VSCode, and the wiki also has handy [instructions for that](https://github.com/raysan5/raylib/wiki/Using-raylib-in-VSCode).
         Read on for my own notes about the process.
-    b.
-I tried using the prebuilt library by installing via Homebrew, but what you get from `brew` is very different from what you have when you clone the repo and build locally.
+    -   I tried using the prebuilt library by installing via Homebrew, but what you get from `brew` is very different from what you have when you clone the repo and build locally.
 The build your own from master solution is what the instructions (for VSCode, for example) assume.
 While I could figure out how to ake everything work with the ostensibly easier Homebrew install, it turns out it would be more work than building the libraries myself.
-    c.
-Some of the names in the instructions are out of sync with reality.
+    -   Some of the names in the instructions are out of sync with reality.
         Don't sweat it!
 The goods build in `[repo-root]/src`.